Robert Levin (musicologist): Academic career

 After graduating from Harvard, Levin was named head of the theory department at the Curtis Institute of Music.
-He was subsequently appointed associate professor of music and coordinator of theory instruction at the SUNY Purchase, and full professor in 1975.
+He was subsequently appointed associate professor of music and coordinator of theory instruction at SUNY Purchase, and full professor in 1975.
 From 1986 to 1993, he served as professor of piano at the Hochschule für Musik Freiburg in Germany.
 In 1993 he became professor of music at his alma mater, Harvard University, where he remains Professor Emeritus.
 In 1994 he was made Dwight P. Robinson Jr Professor of the Humanities at Harvard, and was a head tutor from 1998 to 2004.
 In 2012, as Humanitas Visiting Professor of chamber music at Centre for Research in the Arts, Social Sciences and Humanities (CRASSH), University of Cambridge, he gave two lectures, Improvising Mozart and Composing Mozart and a concert with Academy of Ancient Music.

 Levin's academic career has included teaching and tutoring performance practice (especially involving keyboard instruments and conducting, with an emphasis on the Classical period) in addition to music history and theory.
 He currently holds the position of Hogwood Fellow with the Academy of Ancient Music.

 Contributions to composition

-Levin has completed or reconstructed a number of eighteenth-century works, especially unfinished compositions by Mozart and Johann Sebastian Bach.
+Levin has completed or reconstructed a number of 18th-century works, especially unfinished compositions by Mozart and Johann Sebastian Bach.

 His completions of several unfinished Mozart works, including the Requiem in D minor and Great Mass in C minor, are considered his most important achievements.
 In the Mozart Requiem, he reconstructed an "Amen" fugue from Mozart's own sketches.
 John Eliot Gardiner commissioned him to write missing orchestral parts to five movements of cantatas by Bach, such as Ach! ich sehe, itzt, da ich zur Hochzeit gehe.
 As a performer, he is best known as a soloist in Classical-era piano concertos in general, and those of Mozart and Beethoven in particular, in which he robustly re-creates performance practice of the composers' time such as by improvising cadenzas and shorter embellishments in the composers' style.

 Levin has composed several works, including the following: